Ian144/Ian144.github.io/PropertyTesting.md

 2. After fixing the issue above, FsFIX was confused when an optional field can appear in the message itself and again inside a repeating group inside the message.
 Specifically the SettlementInstructions message contains an optional SettlInstSource field, but this field also appears inside a repeating group inside the SettlementInstructions message.

-### FIX 4.4 specification issues
+### FIX 4.4 issues

 The MiscFeeType and MassCancelRejectReason fields are defined by the FIX spec as Char fields, but MiscFeeType.Agent, MiscFeeType.CONVERSION, MiscFeeType.PER_TRANSACTION and MassCancelRejectReason.OTHER have two character values.
-This did not create test failureswhen running FsFIX property tests, it did show up when testing FsFIXEcho against QuickFixN, which understandably assumed Char fields should contribute 1 to the length.
+This did not create test failures when running FsFIX property tests, it did show up when testing FsFIXEcho against QuickFixN, which understandably assumed Char fields should contribute 1 to the length.
 This looks like an issue with FIX4.4, as these fields are of type 'String' in FIX5.0.

 ```xml
 <field name="MiscFeeType" number="139" type="CHAR">